wihal/wihal/README.md

 - If you are interested in what I am working on, **have a look at my repositories📙**.
 - Don't hold back just ask me.

-I think that was all, if you found a mistake or want to know more about me then **write me via Discord Willi#6392 📬**
+I think that was all, if you found a mistake or want to know more about me then **write me via Discord: chatkontrolle 📬**

 ## Languages 🗨️